dbaseqp/blog/_posts/2024-05-19-An honest review of CPP.md

 ## Gym

 The gym at CPP is called the BRIC.
 While I only used it sparingly, it was pretty good and features a rock climbing wall.
 It does get very, very busy at times, so you'd have to find a convenient time in your schedule.
 I would go between my team practices on Saturdays, or after my night classes and usually it had minimal if any wait times for machines/weights.

+Thought, I haven't used it, my friend said the 25y, dozen-lane pool is usually fairly empty so usually available.

 # Conclusion